 - 1.1 Broadband service quality varies across Derbyshire with access to Next Generation Access (NGA) broadband infrastructure (capable of delivering download speeds of speeds of at least 30 Mbps) improving.
-Investment in the County's broadband infrastructure, to support the future economic prosperity of the county, continues to be a priority for the County Council. - 1.2 The Digital Derbyshire programme is a partnership between Derbyshire County Council and Openreach to provide access to NGA fibre broadband services for residents and businesses.
-The Council's ambition is that 98% of homes and businesses in Derbyshire will be able to access speeds of at least 24 Mbps by the end of 202015. - 1.3 The Digital Derbyshire programme applies to existing households and businesses.
-New residential developments coming forward will not necessarily be covered by the Digital Derbyshire programme. - 1.4 Therefore, all developers proposing housing developments should look to provide for NGA broadband infrastructure and services as part of the design of their development schemes at the outset.
+Investment in the County's broadband infrastructure, to support the future economic prosperity of the county, continues to be a priority for the County Council. - 1.2 Digital Derbyshire is now working with the Department for Science, Innovation and Technology to deliver Project Gigabit in Derbyshire.
+Project Gigabit is a government ran scheme that aims to deliver gigabit-capable fibre-to-the-premise technology on a large scale across the UK.
+Their goal is to have 85% of the UK receiving access to gigabit-capable speeds by 2025.
+As of May 2023, it is expected that 18,000 premises across Derbyshire will benefit from Project Gigabit (numbers subject to change). - 1.3 In December 2022, government amended the building regulations 2010 to mandate the installation of gigabit-ready infrastructure and gigabit-capable connections to new builds New build connectivity: information for developers GOV.UK (www.gov.uk). - 1.4 Therefore, all developers proposing housing developments should look to provide for NGA broadband infrastructure and services as part of the design of their development schemes at the outset.